doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Did a revision of all the things I've learned about neural networks.
 Tried a few examples of NN with a single hidden layer, plotted learning plots and  performance curves.

 **Thoughts** : The day was spent on  trying to visualise all that was going on because there's so much to keep in mind about neural network algorithm.

+# 100 Days Of Code - Log

+### Day 46: July 10, 2020

+**Today's Progress**:  Learned about large margin classification by using support vector machines.
+Learned how kernel (Gaussian kernel) is used in SVM, and how its parameter affects the classification model.

+**Thoughts** : Most of the day was spent on learning.
+Couldn't code much today but the brainstorming felt enough.